Greece › Santorini › Best Hotels

 Megalochori Hotels

-The church at the entrance to Megalochori, the largest of Santorini’s traditional villages.
+The church at the entrance to Megalochori, one of Santorini’s most charming traditional villages.

 The Best Megalochori Hotels